ArdentEmpiricist/enc_file/README.md

 "cargo run decrypt example.file.crypt key.file" will create a new (decrypted) file "example.file" in the same directory.

+"cargo run hash example-file" will output BLAKE3 hash of this file.

 Both encrypt and decrypt override existing files!

 Issues and feedback are highly appreciated.